art2limit/Compass-View/README.md

 A simple compass view 3D you can integrate into your Android app.

+This version of the library has one dependency : `com.android.support:appcompat-v7:23.4.0`.

-This version of the library has no additional dependencies, but requires Android v9+ to work.
+This version of the library requires Android v9+ to work.

 ![Sample app screenshot](http://i57.tinypic.com/osa61g.png)